shubhamprajapati7748/Bank-Customer-Salary-Prediction/Readme.md

 - **NumOfProducts**: Number of products the customer is using (e.g., checking account, savings account)
 - **HasCrCard**: Whether the customer has a credit card or not
 - **IsActiveMember**: Whether the customer is an active member or not
-- **EstimatedSalary**: Estimated annual salary of the customer
+- **EstimatedSalary**: The target variable (Estimated annual salary of the customer)
-- **Exited**: The target variable (1 if the customer has exited, 0 if the customer stayed)

 ## Target Variable

-The **target variable** is `Exited`, which represents whether the customer has churned (left the bank) or not.
-It is a binary classification task, with:
+The **target variable** is `EstimatedSalary`, which represents the predicted salary of the customer.
+This is a regression task, where the model aims to predict a continuous value, the estimated salary of the customer based on the provided features.
-- `1` indicating the customer has churned,
-- `0` indicating the customer has stayed.

 ## Dataset Source Link